Skip to content

 Text-to-tithe – Online giving is now the norm for many church members.
 You’ve probably saw this advertised on TV when there is a natural disaster where you can text to a number to make a donation to a disaster relief agency.

 Text-to-tithe can give those who may be unprepared with cash or check an opportunity to give through their phone.
-While the specifics can vary from program to program, this generally works by texting to the Church’s 10 digit number and entering the amount of donation and pressing send directly from where they text in their phones.
+While the specifics can vary from program to program, this generally works by texting to the church’s 10 digit number and entering the amount of donation and pressing send directly from where they text in their phones.

-Fun fact: An estimated 73% of American Adults text!
+Fun fact: An estimated 73% of American adults text!
 That’s much higher than the percentage of American adults who pay with cash!

 Generally these services will charge some combination of a monthly fee and/or a certain percentage of your donations.
 This is something that you’ll want to look closely at when selecting a service provider.

-Giving Kiosks – These are physical stations that provide a digital portal to your Church website.
+Giving Kiosks – These are physical stations that provide a digital portal to your church website.
 They host services such as giving solutions, event registration, and other ways for visitors and members to interact with your church.
 Kiosks provide another path to tithing by letting people give with credit cards and e-checks.
 They can be as simple as a tablet that connects to a secure giving app or site.
 They can be as complex as a dedicated stand with a screen built-in.

-As I mentioned in the description, they can have other uses too such as event registration.
+As I mentioned in the description, they can have other uses, too, such as event registration.

 Church App – A Church App is a platform that is created to help you engage with members and the community.
 It can enable members to take interactive sermon notes, listen to messages on the go, access small group material, check prayer list, engage with real time church news, and give donations.